 We routinely monitor our systems for cyber threats and believe we have sufficient processes in place to detect and remediate vulnerabilities.
 Nevertheless, we have experienced attempted security breaches, such as phishing emails and other targeted attacks.
-For example, as previously disclosed in our Form 8-K filed with the SEC on May 10, 2024, we became aware of unauthorized access to our IT systems (the "Previously Disclosed Cyber Incident").
-We expect that our operations will continue to be subject to cyber threats, and any cybersecurity incident could significantly disrupt our operations.
+For example, as previously disclosed in our Form 8-K filed with the Securities and Exchange Commission (the "SEC") on May 10, 2024, as amended, we became aware of unauthorized access to our IT systems that resulted in a material impact on our financial condition and results of operations during the fourth quarter of fiscal year 2024 ending on June 29, 2024 (the "Previously Disclosed Cyber Incident").
+We expect that our operations will continue to be subject to cyber threats, and any future cybersecurity incident could significantly disrupt our operations.

-Cybersecurity incidents could also result in the misappropriation of proprietary or confidential information of the Company or that of its customers, employees, vendors or customers.
-We have incurred, and expect continued incurrence of, costs to mitigate against the Previously Disclosed Cyber Incident as our investigation is ongoing and other cybersecurity incidents as threats are expected to continue to become more persistent and sophisticated.
+The threat actor in the Previously Disclosed Cyber Incident exfiltrated certain personally identifiable information, and future cybersecurity incidents could also result in the misappropriation of proprietary or confidential information of the Company or that of its customers, employees, vendors or suppliers.
+We have incurred and expect to continue to incur costs to mitigate against the Previously Disclosed Cyber Incident and other cybersecurity incidents as threats are expected to continue to become more persistent and sophisticated.
 If our systems for protecting against cybersecurity incidents, including the Previously Disclosed Cyber Incident, prove not to be sufficient, we could be adversely affected by, among other things, loss of or damage to intellectual property, proprietary or confidential information, or employee, vendor or customer data; interruption of our business operations; and increased costs to prevent, respond to or mitigate cybersecurity incidents.
-In addition, our investigation of the Previously Disclosed Cyber Incident is ongoing, and we may discover other impacts or new events related to this incident that could affect the Company, including our business operations, financial condition or results of operations.
+In addition, our investigation of the Previously Disclosed Cyber Incident is ongoing, and we may discover other impacts or new events related to this incident that could affect the Company, including our business, financial condition or results of operations.
 Any of these risks could harm our reputation and our relationships with employees, vendors and customers and may result in claims or enforcement actions and investigations against us.